Blue Campus

 A review of how the concept of Zero Emissions, The Blue Economy, Blue Innovations evolved and have been converted into concrete initiatives on all continents.

-At the conclusion of all the course, there will be multiple seminars converging on the integration into pragmatic solutions for society.
+At the conclusion of the course, there will be multiple seminars converging on the integration into pragmatic solutions for society.

 Convergence of Blue Technologies